alivx/ansible-cis-nginx-hardening/README.md

 * 2 Basic Configuration
 * 2.1 Minimize NGINX Modules
 * 2.1.2 Ensure HTTP WebDAV module is not installed (Scored)
-* 2.1.3 Ensure modules with gzip functionality are disabled (Scored)
+* 2.1.3 Ensure modules with gzip functionality is disabled (Scored)
 * 2.1.4 Ensure the autoindex module is disabled (Scored)
 * 2.2 Account Security
 * 2.2.2 Ensure the NGINX service account is locked (Scored)